turingschool/front-end-curriculum/lessons/html-basics.md

 * header
 * footer

 We would use the tags above in place of a `<div>`.
 The layouts would look the same in the browser, but the markup that uses semantic tags will be significantly easier to read and understand.
-Without even seeing any content, we understand that a `<footer>` tag will be used to contain footer content, and that a `<nav>` tag is going to hold some sort of navigational elements.
-Staring at a page full of nested div's and trying to figure out where one ends and the next begins is a very specific kind of sadness.
+Without even looking at the content in the browser, we understand that a `<footer>` tag will be used to contain footer information, and that a `<nav>` tag is going to hold some sort of navigational elements.
+Staring at a page full of nested div's and trying to figure out where one ends and the next begins is a very specific kind of sadness and leads to people saying they hate HTML.

 It's also good practice to name your attribute values semantically, when possible.
 So, class and id values should add meaning to about what their purpose is.
 Semantics are a topic that be talked about until you're blue in the face, but sometimes seeing a few examples can help clarify better than discussion.
 Take a look at this older, but useful, [article](https://css-tricks.com/semantic-class-names/) by Chris Coyier for a few examples and clarifying descriptions.

 Now that we know how to group our content within semantic tags, we can discuss strategies for setting up pages in a way that is easy to read, easy to apply CSS to, and not a wall of div's:

 * nesting is your friend
-* white space gets ignored by the browser, so use it to help you read your HTML more easily
+* white space gets ignored by the browser, so use it to help make your HTML easier to read
-* headings & hierarchy
+* headings and hierarchy
   - one h1 per page is a good practice, should be used as the primary header/topic of the page
   - use h2-h6 for all other headers and subheads.
 * adding inline formatting to text